Lexus RX review

 Image 4 of 11

-The 450h model has 308bhp and goes from 0-62mph in 7.7 seconds, but thanks to the poor throttle response and CVT gearbox, it never quite feels that fast - at least compared to the torquey diesels in rival cars.
+The 450h model has 308bhp and goes from 0-62mph in 7.7 seconds, but thanks to the poor throttle response and CVT gearbox, it never quite feels that fast.

-The gearbox you get depends on the engine you choose - go for the smaller 200t petrol for a 6-speed automatic, or the hybrid 450h for a CVT (continuously variable transmission).
-This 'box doesn't have gears as such, but is constantly changing ratios to keep the engine moving optimally.
+The gearbox you get depends on the engine you choose – go for the cheaper 200t and you'll get a six-speed automatic, while the hybrid 450h uses a CVT (continuously variable transmission) setup.
+This gearbox doesn't have gears as such, but is constantly changing ratios to keep the engine moving optimally.

 The new RX has a stronger body structure and chassis than the previous model, and some models are available with adaptive suspension, here called Adaptive Variable Suspension (AVS).
 This changes the damping rates - it can switch to a soft setup to maintain a smooth ride, and firm up to improve the car's handling when cornering.